Who is the Mayor of Meatpacking?

 Mayor of Meatpacking, Refugee Child of Refugees

-In 1978, Roberto Monticello was sixteen, and he landed in New York after fleeing Cuba.
-Both his parents were refugees, his father from Spain, his mother from Italy, who fled to Cuba after fighting Franco and Mussolini.
+In 1978, Roberto Monticello was sixteen.
+He fled Cuba and landed in New York.
+Both his parents were refugees, his father from Spain, his mother from Italy.
+One fought Franco; the other, Mussolini.
 He has it in his blood.
 His devotion to the used and abused of the world is unceasing.

 In an astonishingly underplayed summary of his current activities, Monticello wrote me, “Currently working on two films; a pro-immigration feature and my third documentary about human trafficking, where we rescue the children involved, 126 so far.
 Just finished a doc about the war in Aleppo, Syria, called ‘hell.’
 And finished shooting the pilot for a tv series, ‘little west 12 street’ about finding your purpose in life in the meatpacking district, where as the mayor I am trying to turn it into an arts district.”